 Rob Reiheld built a beautiful houseboat on Albemarle Sound.
 This site has some super good pictures of the houseboat building project.
 As tiny houses go , this one is huge.. and quite spacious.
 It could easily be a full-time floating home.
 Using only his mind, and no written plans to start, he designed and constructed a 50′ long and 16′ wide houseboat called “The Lotus Eater.”
 He built the boat over a span of several years with the help of his family and his site chronicles some of the many problems and pitfalls he encountered.
 But in the end, the ship is really great looking.
 It may be a bit too big for most backyard floating home builders to attempt, but he definitely pulled it off.
 VISIT at Rob Reiheld’s Houseboat

-If you want to build a little tiny home houseboat this is one qualifies as one of the top tiny homes on water.
+If you want to build a little tiny home houseboat this is one qualifies as one of the top tiny homes on the water.
 This is a small houseboat you can even pull behind your truck and . . . it will double as a camper!
 A real tiny floating house.
 Designed by Berkeley Eastman, this is more than a little houseboat, it’s a work of art.
-On his site there are plans for several different boats, but my favorite is the Aqua Casa , but don’t leave his site without checking out the CapeCodder.
+On his site, there are plans for several different boats, but my favorite is the Aqua Casa , but don’t leave his site without checking out the CapeCodder.
 It’s a lot bigger than the Aqua Casa, but is still buildable by the average guy.
-Also check out Mini-tugs.
+Also, check out Mini-tugs.
 Most of these are trailerable.
 VISIT Berkeley Engineering

 Water Lodge by Glen-L.

 Glen-L was designing great tiny floating house / small houseboats before they were popular.
 This is another simple design.
 Yet it has everything you need to spend some fun time on the water.
 It’s may be too small to live on for extended periods, but it would sure be great for week-ends or even a couple of weeks.
 While you are at the Glen-L site, look around.
 The Glen-L website is one of, if not the best site , for the home builder.
 They have got information on everything from dozens of plans to materials, construction techniques.
 They even have a great section on the different types of boat building wood.
 You can spend days reading all the great articles and still come back for more.
-Visit Water Lodge by Glen L or look at the Water Lodge Too Its an extended version with an additional 4′ of boat.
+Visit Water Lodge by Glen L or look at the Water Lodge Too Its an extended version with an additional 4′ of length.
 The added room would be well worth it.

 Beach House by Marty Zwisler.